Your guide to average salaries in Germany

 But before we get to that, let's start by clearing up the difference between gross and net salary:

 The net salary (Nettogehalt) is the amount paid into your account.
-This is the salary from which income tax, social security and other payments have already been deducted.
-Income tax is usually around 35% (which varies depending on the gross salary).
+At this point, income tax, social security and other payments have already been deducted.

 Now back to the payslip breakdown.